-Veronica Ettedgui of Caracas, Venezuela, conceived and designed the book Things I LOVE, a collection of her 80 favorite photo-typography compositions, plus 80 short love stories written by Toti Vollmer.
+Veronica Ettedgui of Caracas, Venezuela, conceived and designed the book Things I LOVE, a collection of her 80 favorite photo-typography compositions born out of LOVE: A Typography Challenge, plus 80 short love stories written by Toti Vollmer.
 Her goal, she told me, is for this book to help people rediscover “the joy we get from the smallest things, be it ice cream, the beach, coffee, traveling, bikes, spices, street art, music and many more …” The conceit is simple: She spells the word LOVE with bits and pieces of each.
 After the past year we must exalt in wherever love can be found.
 Below she talks more about the project.

 What inspired you to create this book?

 Publishing Things I LOVE is the most recent step on my ongoing LOVE project.
 I’ve always been passionate about typography and photography.
 As a graphic designer and illustrator I confess that oftentimes I spend more time choosing the right font than developing a new concept.
 And photography has been a hobby for ages.
 Three years ago I found myself focusing my lens on finding random letters in random places, and soon I decided I would like to spell the word LOVE not with random stuff, but with my favorite things.
 This is how LOVE: A Typography Challenge was born.

 I started sharing those compositions in social media and the response was so nice!
 People started liking and sharing LOVEs.
 They became a conversation piece among strangers!
 Soon after, opportunity knocked at my door and I was lucky to have three art shows between 2015 and 2016 in Miami, FL, and Caracas, Venezuela.
 In January 2016 Communication Arts chose LOVE: A Typography Challenge for their Typography Annual Award of Excellence, and that’s when I started taking this project seriously.
 It’s been a fantastic couple of years, can’t complain!